penmasters/zabbix-book/docs/ch01-zabbix-components/basic-installation.md

 ```

-where xxx.xxxx.xxx.xxx is your IP or DNS name.
+where xxx.xxx.xxx.xxx is your IP or DNS name.

 RedHat